-Tammy founded JuriSense 6 years ago and is based in Orange County, California, offering litigation support and MCLE trial advocacy workshops nationwide.
-She worked in-house at a plaintiff products liability firm for five years, with prosecutors at the local, state and federal levels and at UC Santa Barbara as a researcher and instructor.
-Tammy is currently the Advertising Editor at The Jury Expert, which is published bimonthly by the American Society of Trial Consultants (ASTC).
+Tammy founded JuriSense over 10 years ago and is based in Orange County, California, offering litigation support and MCLE trial advocacy workshops nationwide.
+She is currently a Trial Consultant Advisor to New York University School of Law's Civil Jury Project and serves on the Advisory Committee for the Mt.
+San Antonio College Paralegal Program, which is approved by the American Bar Association.
+Tammy worked in-house at a plaintiff products liability firm for five years, with prosecutors at the local, state and federal levels and at UC Santa Barbara as a researcher and instructor.
+She served as a judge for the 2016 American Collegiate Moot Court Association National Championship and the 2014-2015 ACMA Regional competition.
+Tammy was also the Advertising Editor at The Jury Expert, which is published bimonthly by the American Society of Trial Consultants (ASTC).

 David Ball contributed his insights to Tammy's article, How Rules and Reptile Approaches Work.
 This paper explains how trial advocacy techniques elicit subtle emotions that drive juror decision-making, including how jurors perceive risk, causation, blame, and guilt.
 (See The Jury Expert, May 2011.)